MARMOK-A-5

 MARMOK-A-5 is an offshore electrical power generator that uses wave energy to create electricity.
-This device is a spar buoy installed in the maritime testing site Bimep, in the Bay of Biscay.
+This device is a spar buoy installed in the maritime testing site BiMEP, in the Bay of Biscay.
 It is the first grid-connected maritime generator in Spain, and one of the first in the world.

-Developed by the Basque company Oceantec Energias Marinas inside the European project OPERA, it is delivering electrical energy to the grid since December 2016.
+Developed by the Basque company Oceantec Energias Marinas inside the European project OPERA or Open Sea Wave Operating Experience to Reduce Energy Cost, it is delivering electrical energy to the grid since December 2016.
 The buoy is located in the ocean, 4 km from the coastline and is connected to the sea with a submarine electrical cable.
 With a nominal power of 30 kW, the principal aim of the MARMOK-A-5 device is obtaining results in the way of designing a new generation cost effective high power marine energy generator.